 As powerful and immortal spiritual beings, we have infinite choices for experience in the vast playground of the multiverse.
-Some of us may enter into human bodies and fuse with them for the lifespan of the bio-vehicle in order to experience human life and all its challenges, as a way to test ourselves, but mostly as a way to gather experiences that we can then take back to our soul group, or family, and thus increase the “data base” of the whole.
+Some of us may enter into human bodies and fuse with them for the lifespan of the bio-vehicle in order to experience human life and all its challenges, often as a way to test ourselves, but mostly as a way to gather experiences that we can then take back to our soul group, or family, and thus increase the “data base” of the whole.

-Each family has a particular character, or vocation, so to speak.
+Each soul family, or group, has a particular character, or vocation, so to speak.
 For example, some groups are directed towards science, some towards healing, some towards political matters, and some towards arts and creative expression, just to name a few.
-There are innumerable groups.
+There are innumerable groups – millions of them.
 Each one of us is like a cell in the body of our group, and each group in turn is like a cell in a larger spiritual body.
 These immense bodies are cells within an even vaster mystical body, and this goes on beyond the comprehension of the human mind in a perfection and harmonious pattern that is too marvelous for words!

 The process of incarnating into these human forms creates a uniquely challenging circumstance in which we are faced with living with a dual nature.
 Unifying and illuminating this dual nature is rare, because it requires absolute humility, which few seem capable of in these times, coupled with a penetrating insight into the nature of the “bigger picture”, which is not quite as rare, but still rare enough.

-The human possibility is indeed a challenge — more so than most potential incarnational circumstances — and so provides an excellent classroom for our continuing edification.
+In any case, the human possibility is indeed a challenge — more so than most potential incarnational circumstances — and so provides an excellent classroom for our continuing edification.
 It attracts us because it is so different than what we truly are, and so beckons as a fascinating opportunity to deepen our self-awareness by discovering, for example, how we will react in situations of conflict on a war-like planet like Earth.